Vocus unveils New Zealand's 'most connected data centre'

-"And with sound SLAs in place, this data centre is a refreshingly reassuring environment to be."
+"And with sound SLAs in place, this data center is a refreshingly reassuring environment to be."

-To remove the risk of power failures, the facility is powered through separate substations, while on-site generators and multiple UPS units further protect the data centre from power failure and downtime
+To remove the risk of power failures, the facility is powered through separate substations, while on-site generators and multiple UPS units further protect the data center from power failure and downtime

-The new data centre provides capacity for over 60 high availability racks.
+The new data center provides capacity for over 60 high availability racks.
 This is an addition to the 200 + high availability and colocation racks at Vocus’ adjacent facility.

-Meanwhile, customers have a unique way to monitor and manage their hardware in the data centre remotely through the Vocus View smartphone application.
+Meanwhile, customers have a unique way to monitor and manage their hardware in the data center remotely through the Vocus View smartphone application.

 With the free app customers can monitor power use, view live reports, have keyless entry to their rack and receive a range of notifications.

-According to Spence, the investment in the new data centre is evidence of Vocus’ on-going commitment to the New Zealand market.
+According to Spence, the investment in the new data center is evidence of Vocus’ on-going commitment to the New Zealand market.

 “In addition to the investment in this state-of-the-art infrastructure, in the past year we’ve also significantly increased our New Zealand-based team and relocated our Asia Pacific Network Operations Centre, the heart of the Vocus network, to Auckland,” he says.

-Key features of the new Albany Vocus data centre include:
+Key features of the new Albany Vocus data center include:

 • Unrivalled, diverse international connectivity via the Vocus network